NebulaTris/OS-Open-Ended/README.md

 ```
 python3 system_resource_monitor.py
 ```
 The script will start monitoring the system resources and will continuously print the resource usage information in the terminal.
-To stop the program, press Ctrl + C. The script will then generate a graph of the resource usage data.
+To stop the program, press Ctrl + C.

 3. To run the Process Viewer, simply execute the process_viewer.sh script in a terminal.